mpanighetti/dnd5e-spells/1st-level/song-of-time.md

 ##### Inverted Song of Time

 **Inverted Song of Time (5th-level or higher).** By playing the Song of Time in reverse, you anchor yourself to a moment in time, allowing yourself to complete more tasks in a short time period.
-Until the spell ends, your speed is doubled, you gain +2 to your AC, you have advantage on Dexterity Saving Throws, and you gain an additional action on each of your turns.
+Until the spell ends, your speed is doubled, you gain +2 to your AC, you have advantage on Dexterity Saving Throws, and you gain an additional Action on each of your turns.

 ---